ology/Python-Music-Bassline-Generator/README.md

 ```python
 generate(chord_name='C', n=4, next_chord=None) # defaults
 ```
-This method generates `n` MIDI pitch numbers given a named `chord`.
-If `format` is set to `ISO`, the method returns named notes.
+This method generates `n` MIDI pitch numbers given a `chord_name`.
 If `next_chord` is `True`, then `generate()` can be called with a `next_chord="Am7"` type argument, and an intersection of the two scales is performed.

+If `format` is set to `ISO`, this method returns named notes.
 If the `modal` attribute is set, then the chosen notes will be within the mode given the `keycenter` setting.
 If it is not set (the default), notes will be chosen as if the key has changed to the current chord.

 ## SYNOPSIS
 ```python